 We’re in the era of mobile, where there are 5.3 billion mobile subscribers worldwide and these numbers are increasing very rapidly.
-Most of the mobile subscribers are using mobile apps for either shopping or for accessing social networking sites or playing games or listening online songs and etc.
+Most of the mobile subscribers are using mobile apps for either shopping or accessing social networking sites or playing games or listening to online songs and etc.

-- Page View Level
+- Screen View Level

 - Event Level